 What do you ultimately want to accomplish by going back to school?
 Is it career advancement where you’re currently working?
 If so, tell your manager what your development goals are and where you see yourself in the future with the company.

 Define your needs and the needs of the company

-Define what kind of support you may need from your manager in order to make your School Dreams a reality.
+Define what kind of support you may need from your manager in order to make your school dreams a reality.
 Shorter hours?
 Someone who can work part-time when you’re not there?
 Let your manager know.
-In addition, ask your manger what they might need from you to make this a success.
+In addition, ask your manager what they might need from you to make this a success.